syncfusion-content/blazor-docs/blazor/kanban/swimlane.md

 ---
 layout: post
 title: Swimlane in Blazor Kanban Component | Syncfusion
-description: Checkout and learn here all about Swimlane in Syncfusion Blazor Kanban component and much more details.
+description: Checkout and learn here all about swimlane in Syncfusion Blazor Kanban component and much more details.
 platform: Blazor
 control: Kanban
 documentation: ug